khermano/eshop-project-springboot/README.md

 ### Run the script to start the application locally:
 - `cd eshop-project-springboot/`
 - `./start-app.sh`
+- first check that all services are up and running http://localhost:8761 (see Health info details)
 - application endpoints are now available at http://localhost:8080 (see Swagger UI)
-- statuses of individual services can be found here http://localhost:8761 (see Health info details)

 ### Stop the script:
 - press any button and wait for "Application shutdown completed..."